xycarto/tangata-whenua-poc/README.md

 Site is developed using NZTM projection (ESPG:2193).
 As of yet, no WMTS is available for the base layers.

+Website code is found under the `docs` directory of this repo.

 ## Repo Information

 This site is only a proof of concept and functions as needed for the purposes of the site delivery.